 Evora De L'Alentejo

-The inedible rind and paste of Evora are delicate, pale yellow and quite meaty.
+Evora's inedible rind and paste are delicate, pale yellow and quite meaty.
 Flavours mirror the green pastures and the thistle flower used to coagulate milk.
 It passes on a slightly bitter but not distasteful flavour to the cheese.
-This is contrasted by salty, fruity notes and a citrusy tang.
-As Evora ages, these flavours become more distinct and commanding.
+As Evora ages, its flavours become slightly acidic and spicy.

-Crisp white and light to medium-bodied red wines complement the sharp taste of the cheese.
-Because of its high salt content, Evora particularly suits salads.
+Crisp white and light to medium-bodied red wines go well with the cheese.